 - J 303.8 DEASE LAKE (pop.
-450); motels, gas station, restaurants.
-Lodging at Northway Motor Inn and Arctic Divide Inn and Motel.
+450); gas station, restaurants/cafe, lodging at Northway Motor Inn and Arctic Divide Inn and Motel.

 - J 303.9 Junction with Telegraph Creek Road (winding, gravel, steep in spots), which leads 71 miles west to historic TELEGRAPH CREEK on the Stikine River.
 Petro Canada station with gas, diesel, convenience store at junction.

-- J 304 Post office, Rumors Cafe to west.
+- J 304 Post office, laundromat/showers, Rumors Cafe to west.

 - J 310 Water’s Edge Campground.